Your Favourite Tuktuks Around the World!

 Multiple rakshas on the roads of Karima, Sudan.

 In my opinion, the tuktuk is the best way for a solo traveller to get around.
-More versatile than buses but cheaper than taxi cabs, the tuktuk can take one passenger and one backpack comfortably.
-Most can take up to two or three passengers, though I’ve been squeezed in with five before.
+It’s more versatile than buses and significantly cheaper than taxis.
+A tuktuk can comfortably accommodate one passenger with a backpack, though most can fit two or three people—and, on occasion, I’ve even been squeezed in with five!

 Contributed by The Furious Panda.